In the rules that follow—

 (c) additional requirements as set out in the rules for the relevant degrees in the Master's by Research Degrees Administered by the Board of the Graduate Research School with Special Admission or Course Requirements.

-(3) On the recommendation of the appropriate head of school and supervisor, the Board may prescribe study additional to the requirements of (2).17.
-A student must provide particulars of the progress and results of the research to the supervisor(s) from time to time and whenever requested.
+(3) On the recommendation of the appropriate head of school and supervisor, the Board may prescribe study additional to the requirements of (2).

 (2) The report provided by a student must be forwarded by the head of school to the Board with a recommendation on whether the student should be permitted to re-enrol.